aleph-im/aleph-client/docs/content/async_notes.rst

 Async vs Sync
 =============

-At aleph.im we really like coding using asyncio, using async/await construct on Python 3.
+At Aleph Cloud we really like coding using asyncio, using async/await construct on Python 3.

 That being said, we totally understand that you might not